How to Use Facebook Live for Business

 Today, both individuals and businesses have the equivalent of a TV studio on their computers and smartphones.

-For businesses wanting to s to engage and grow a following on social media, live streaming can be an excellent method.
+For businesses wanting to engage and grow a following on social media, live streaming can be an excellent method.

 Of all the live streaming platforms today, Facebook Live offers the most opportunity for exposure and engagement.
 In 2018, there were over 3.5 billion Facebook Live broadcasts.
 Perhaps more importantly, Facebook Live videos get ten times more comments and are watched three times longer than pre-uploaded videos.